Snakes And Their Endless Habitats: 10 Facts

 Chinese Cobra Naja atra, hong kong

-Some snakes run for the hills the moment tarmac is laid down, and will never appear in a town.
-These include the rock rattlesnake and red adder.
+Some snakes run for the hills the moment tarmac is laid down, and almost never appear in towns.
+These include the rock rattlesnake (Arizona) and red adder (South Africa).
 Then you have the opposite extreme: snakes that survive and thrive in urban environments, even poking their heads out of sewers.

-Then you have the large-eyed pitviper, which has a simple condition of its existence – they always need vegetation.
-This means that an overgrown alleyway or bush outside a hotel is perfectly acceptable for them.
+Then you have the large-eyed pitviper, which has a simple condition of its existence – bushy vegetation.
+Towns and cities are fine, it just needs plant matter to rest on, and consequently, an overgrown alleyway or bush outside a hotel is perfectly acceptable.
 Large-eyed pitvipers are a common sight in Bangkok.

 4 Bedroom invaders